 stylish "go kart"

-mark curves at point of impact
+mark curves at point of impact showing that the

 Ford's left rear quarter panel would block most of